-The best gaming routers offer fast and reliable connections on the latest standards.
-It really is that simple.
-With Wi-Fi 6 support growing, and promising greater bandwidth to a greater number of devices, now is the perfect time to upgrade your old router with something a little smarter.
+The best gaming routers don't just offer speed, they also offer a reliable and steady connection to many devices at the same time.
+Most also come with looks so edgy they'd look at home on the crest of a Gundam or scuttling around the deck of the Bebop.
+With Wi-Fi 6 support growing and promising greater bandwidth to a greater number of devices, now is the perfect time to upgrade your old router with something a little smarter.

 The Asus RT-AX88U is the best choice for a high-end router.
 It features next generation Wi-Fi 6 (802.11ax) technology, and an impressive eight Gigabit Ethernet ports, which even support link aggregation.
 Backing this up is the usual excellent AsusWRT interface, which allows granular control of every imaginable setting.
 There is also class leading Adaptive QoS, along with Trend Micro antivirus and the WTFast GPN—all with subscriptions included for the lifetime of the router—which are standouts among competing routers.

 While the 2.4 GHz speeds are adequate, the 5 GHz speeds are where the RT-AX88U shines.
 Furthermore, for gaming in a congested environment, this router outdistances the competition.
 Sure, next generation 'super router' performance comes at a price of $346, but given these benchmarks, at least it's justifiable.